seannaesmb/saltModuleInfoGUI/README.md

 saltModuleInfoGUI
 =================

-User interface for defining the role of the workstation and who their saltMaster will be
+User interface for defining the role of the workstation and who their saltMaster will be.
+-Site
+-Role
+-Salt Master
+  -Are they hosting their own